Skip to content

 • verbal disagreements

-• noticing team members taking more days off work than usual
+• team members taking more days off work than usual

 • increased number of resignations